Summary

 Analysis

-What are we to make of York's almost fanatical insistence that the king execute his son?
-One possibility is that the conflicts of loyalty which have been tearing at York since the beginning of the play—the enormous burden of responsibility left to him when Richard made him Lord Governor of England during the Irish war, his failure to defend Richard's kingdom against the invading Bolingbroke, the painfully difficult decision to abandon Richard's cause and leave the kingdom open to Bolingbroke's invasion—have left York with the sense that his value systems have been overturned.
-All he has left to cling to, perhaps, is his firm conviction that he must remain loyal to the King of England—who now is Bolingbroke.
-As York says in Act 5, Scene 2, "To Bolingbroke we are sworn subjects now, / Whose state and honour I for aye allow" (39-40).
-Even if it requires turning in his own son as a traitor, York seems to be obsssed with the idea of maintaining his loyalty to the king.
+The rather bizarre scene at the climax of act 5, scene 3, in which the Duke and Duchess of York argue with Bolingbroke over Aumerle’s fate, seems to beg explanation.
+In particular, what are we to make of York’s almost fanatical insistence that the king execute his son?
+One possibility is that York’s value system has been thrown topsy-turvy by the various competing loyalties that have challenged him since the beginning of the play.
+After Richard made him Lord Governor of England during the Irish war, he suffered much psychic anguish over his failure to defend the kingdom against the invading Bolingbroke.
+Adding to his anguish was his sense that Bolingbroke’s complaints against the king were just.
+His eventual decision to join Bolingbroke’s cause seems to have resulted in his adamant loyalty to the new king.
+As York puts it: “To Bolingbroke we are sworn subjects now, / Whose state and honor I for aye allow” (5.2.42–43).
+Even if it requires turning in his own son as a traitor, York seems obsessed with the idea of maintaining his loyalty to the king.